plowsters/http-server/readme.md

 - Content-Type Header
 - Content-Length Header

-And is compatible with these filetypes:
+And is compatible with these MIME types:

 - text/html
 - text/css